SIVAPRAVEEN333/Data-Structures-And-Algorithms/C/Recursion/README.md

 function calls itself called recursion, it should have condition checking statement otherwise it's leads to the infinite loop

+*whatever the recursion takesplace the function called atlast will process during the returing stage with the next value eg: sum(n-1)+1 means this 1 will add at the returning time of the function call

 *Recursion has two Phase:
 	1.Calling Phase
 	2.Returning Phase